jamulussoftware/jamuluswebsite/_translator-files/README.md

 # Website docs translation:

 The recommended way to translate the website documentation is by using [Weblate](https://hosted.weblate.org/projects/jamulus/).
 If you are comfortable using GitHub and .po file editors, and still want to contribute your translation via a Pull Request, the files for each language are contained in: `_translator-files/po/LANGUAGE/`.
+You can find a guide on .po file editors [here](https://github.com/jamulussoftware/jamuluswebsite/tree/release/_posts2022-08-04-Translating-po-files.md).
 Please make your PR against the `next-release` branch.

 #####Some tips regarding translations: